Seven arrested in British anti-terrorism raids

 Six men, all aged in their 20s and from the city of Birmingham in central England, were arrested on Tuesday and Wednesday, and a 43-year-old from northern England was held on Thursday, all on suspicion of the commission, preparation or instigation of acts of terrorism.

+There were no further details about what the men were suspected of planning or the weapons found.

-The news came a day after police in London arrested five men and a woman on suspicion of planning terrorism attacks, although officers said this was not linked to the Olympics.
+The news came a day after police in London arrested five men and a woman on suspicion of planning terrorism attacks, although officers said this were not linked to the Olympics.

 The police source said the two operations were not linked.